pitt-crc/user-manual/docs/getting-started/getting-started-step1-account.md

     ==**CRCD users on UPMC devices**==, please follow these [**instructions**](upmc_avd.md) for connecting to the HSIT-AVD instance.

+!!! warning "Deprecation Notice for HIPAA environment"
+    The HIPAA environment has been upgraded to the NIST SP 800-171 standard (self-attested).
+Please see the instructions below under
+    **Accessing the CRCD Secure Research Environment (SRE)**.
-!!! tip "Accessing the HIPAA environment"
+    !!! tip "~~Accessing the HIPAA environment~~"
-    The CRC HIPAA environment can be accessed using a secured [**Azure Virtual Desktop**](access_hipaa.md).
+        ~~The CRC HIPAA environment can be accessed using a secured [**Azure Virtual Desktop**](access_hipaa.md).
 Only projects with an
+        IRB approval can reside within this restricted environment.~~

+!!! tip "Accessing the CRCD Secure Research Environment (SRE)"
-    IRB approval can reside within this restricted environment.
+    The CRCD SRE can be accessed using a secured [**Azure Virtual Desktop**](access_sre.md).
+Only projects with an IRB approval or a data user agreement (DUA) requiring NIST SP 800-171 compliance can reside within this restricted environment.

 A schematic of this part of the process is highlighted below.